reef-defi/py-reef-interface/README.md

 ### Multi-signing

 In the below example we see signing with Alice and Bob, who have a common Multisig account.
 The transfer will not be done until both of them sign the extrinsic.
+Other extrinsics are available [here](https://polkadot.js.org/docs/substrate/extrinsics/#multisig).

 ```python